Karnail Ganj: Population data

 As per census 2011, 259 people were engaged in work activities out of the total population of Karnail Ganj which includes 243 males and 16 females.
-According to census survey report 2011, 96.14% workers (Employment or Earning more than 6 Months) describe their work as main work and 3.86% workers are involved in Marginal activity providing livelihood for less than 6 months.
+According to census survey report 2011, 96.14% workers (employment or earning more than six months) describe their work as main work and 3.86% workers are involved in marginal activity providing livelihood for less than 6 months.

 Caste

-The village doesn't have any schedule caste (SC) and Schedule Tribe (ST) population.
+The village doesn't have any schedule caste (SC) and schedule tribe (ST) population.
 Saini, jatt, lubana, kamboj are natives of karnail ganj.

 Transport

-There are no railway stations near to Karnail Ganj in less than 10 km however, Jalandhar City Railway station is 35 km away from the village.
-The village is 77 km away from Sri Guru Ram Dass Jee International Airport in Amritsar and the another nearest airport is Pathankot Airport in Pathankot which is located 76 km away from the village.
-Kartarpur, Urmar Tanda, Dasua, Qadian are the nearby Cities to Karnail Ganj village.
+There are no railway stations near to Karnail Ganj in less than 10 km.
+Jalandhar City Railway station is 35 km away from the village.
+The village is 77 km away from Sri Guru Ram Dass Jee International Airport in Amritsar.
+Another nearby airport is Pathankot Airport in Pathankot which is located 76 km away from the village.
+Kartarpur, Urmar Tanda, Dasua, Qadian are nearby cities to Karnail Ganj village.